brandendupont-mcw/jacksonville/content/docs/protect_serve_victims/index.md

 summary:
 ---

-Measures that detail our offices committment to responding and respecting victims.
+Measures that detail our offices committment to responding to and protecting victims.

 <!--more-->